burntbaguetties/CONCEPT-Rockstar-Analysis/README.md

 * _Galaxy Formation and Evolution_ textbook by Houjun Mo, Frank van den Bosch, and Simon White, published by the Cambridge University Press.
 * Bryan, G. L., & Norman, M. L. 1998, ApJ, 495, 80
 * Gabriela Barenboim et al JCAP12(2021)026
-* I used ChatGPT to assist in documenting the code: OpenAI.
+* I used ChatGPT to assist in documenting the code and improving its readability: OpenAI.
 (2023).
 ChatGPT
 * others (this list of sources will be completed soon)

 * This code was produced during research work under the advising of Professor Jessie Shelton at the University of Illinois Urbana-Champaign and in collaboration with Professor Joshua Foster at the University of Wisconsin-Madison.